guardianproject/lildebi/README.txt

 phone.
 It can build a Debian install from scratch or use an existing image.
 It manages the starting and stopping of the Debian install.

-It uses debootstrap to build up the disk image as a chroot, and then provides start and stop methods for handling mounting, fsck, starting/stopping sshd, etc.
+It uses cdebootstrap to build up the disk image as a chroot, and then provides start and stop methods for handling mounting, fsck, starting/stopping sshd, etc.